madebybo/mr.bo-co/site/content/bospeak/hacking-for-designers.md

 ---
 title: hacking<br>for<br>designers
 code: h4d
 description: The twin series of "design in code".
-This series aim at eliminate intimidating technical jargon.
-Just like design operates at a special area in your cognitive world, so does engineering, or coding.
+This series aims at eliminating intimidating technical jargon.
+Just like design operates at a special area in your cognitive world, so does engineering or coding.
 images:
   poster: h4d.png
 draft: false